Empowering homeless women and their children to achieve permanent, independent living.

 The Board of Directors

 Angelo Franchi joined the Lake County Haven board in 2021.
-Angelo was born in Chicago and then grew up in Bensenville.
-Angelo currently lives in Spring Grove with his wife of 34 years.
-He has an MBA from Olivet Nazarene University and has been in various finance roles for over 20 years.
-Angelo enjoys being of service to others and has a special place in his heart for women and children who are struggling in life.
-It makes Angelo happy to see other people smile and be happy.
+He was born in Chicago and raised in Bensenville and now lives in Spring Grove with his wife of more than thirty years.
+He holds an MBA from Olivet Nazarene University and has worked in various finance roles for over 20 years.
+Angelo is dedicated to serving others and has a special place in his heart for women and children who are struggling.
+He finds fulfillment in supporting others and contributing to their well-being.

 The Staff